 Email me if you would like to be put on a wait list (let me know if you have a preference for a doeling, buckling, or wether, and from what Dam/Sire (if any).

 1. I'll contact you when a kid of your choosing is born.
 You will have a few days to make a decision.

 2. If you decide to buy the kid, I will collect:

 a. a 100$ non-refundable deposit for all dis-budded* kids or

 b. a non-refundable deposit for the full amount for all horned kids

 3. Kids are ready to go home around 8 to 12 weeks of age, as long as they are eating hay and drinking water reliably.

 Doelings, buckings, and wethers will be for sale this spring!
 Please contact me at Jennifer.email@example.com to get on the list.

-Mrs Finch is registered with the British Goat Society (BG) and GGBoA (PB).
-She was bred to Myles (BBGoA AM3) and is due on May 20th.
+British Goat Society (BG) and GGBoA (PB).
+She was bred to Myles (BBGoA AM3) and had one doeling and one buckling on May 21.
 Highlights: excellent beard, long hair mohawk, and moderately long pants.
 Very large, well-attached udder.
 Pictures of her dam (Treasured Sunrise Rosegold "Ivy") and her sire (Stumphollow Jeroboam) can be found at https://thelowerhomestead.weebly.com

 Kids will be American Guernsey